Best Tools for Minecraft ARGs in 2026

 What it does well: Conducttr is a full transmedia campaign management platform.
 It handles multi-channel content delivery, audience interaction tracking, branching narratives, and real-time analytics.
 It is the only professional-grade ARG management tool that existed before MC-Lore.

-What it lacks for Minecraft creators: Conducttr costs approximately 11,360 GBP per year (roughly $14,000 USD).
-It is designed for military training simulations, corporate crisis exercises, and marketing campaigns.
+What it lacks for Minecraft creators: Conducttr is priced at approximately 12,000 GBP per year (about $15,000 USD).
+It is a crisis-simulation platform designed for corporate and defence exercises, not YouTube creators.
 It has no Minecraft awareness: no seed maps, no Minecraft-native ciphers, no dimension system, no coordinate tracking.
-Using it for a YouTube Minecraft ARG is like using Salesforce to track your grocery list.
+The audience-tracking it does provide is built for live corporate exercises, not for episodic ARG storytelling, so creators end up adapting tooling that was never designed for the use case.

 Verdict: Proof that the ARG management problem is real and worth solving.
 But completely wrong market and price for independent Minecraft creators.